ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 to achieve full throughput when using sender (TSO/GSO)  and receiver (LRO, GRO) host offload mechanisms.

-BBR.max_inflight: The estimate of inflight required to fully utilize the bottleneck bandwidth available to the flow, based on the BDP estimate (BBR.bdp), the aggregation estimate (BBR.extra_acked), the offload budget (BBR.offload_budget), and BBRMinPipeCwnd.
+BBR.max_inflight: The estimate of C.inflight required to fully utilize the bottleneck bandwidth available to the flow, based on the BDP estimate (BBR.bdp), the aggregation estimate (BBR.extra_acked), the offload budget (BBR.offload_budget), and BBR.MinPipeCwnd.

 BBR.inflight_longterm: The long-term maximum inflight that the algorithm estimates will produce acceptable queue pressure, based on signals